H H Electric Charges, Forces and Fields

 The Electric Field

-Our world is the manifestation
+Our world is the manifestation of

-the simple dance of electrons
+the dance of electrons

 inside and